 How to Make Avocado Egg Salad

 - Prep avocados: “Cut” and scoop avocado from its shell with a tablespoon – makes mashing so much easier.
+Follow our step by step tutorial for detailed directions.

 - Season and mash avocados: Add lemon juice, garlic, salt, pepper and then mash with a fork but leave it chunky.
 This is your “salad dressing”.